moussaclarke/planar/README.md

 * Retrieve historical state/undo
 * Errors/Exceptions
 * More granular set method, i.e. just one property rather than the whole document.
-* Maybe some better query/search options, e.g. Fuzzy search / regex
+* Some better query/search options, e.g. Fuzzy search / regex
-* docblocks / daux.io
+* Docblocks
+* Slightly more verbose documentation with Daux.io, with clearer explanations and some longer examples
-* tests
+* Tests

 ### Maintained
 By [Moussa Clarke](https://github.com/moussaclarke/)

 ### Contribute
-Would be cool to improve this, so feel free to submit bug reports, suggestions and pull requests.
-Can't guarantee I've got enough time to do very much though!
+Feel free to submit bug reports, suggestions and pull requests, although can't guarantee I've got enough time to pay much attention to it.
 Alternatively just fork it and make your own thing.

 ### License
 MIT